-- Providing a safe environment for pupils to talk about issues that may concern them, including sensitive topics such as terrorism and extremist ideology. - Identifying and risk assessing individuals who may be drawn into terrorism, violent or non-violent extremism. - Knowing how to complete a Prevent referral and how to seek support for the child/young person. - Ensuring all staff receive appropriate training, at least the Home Office basic Workshop to Raise Awareness of Prevent (WRAP version 3, 2014). - Ensure staff have the knowledge and confidence to identify pupils at risk of being drawn into violent extremism and challenge extremist ideas. - Ensuring children are safe from terrorist and extremist material when accessing the Internet at school, including having in place appropriate levels of filtering, which are controlled by RCT, MTCBC and BCBC. - Ensuring that the Welsh Government 'Respect and resilience developing community cohesion Self-assessment tool 2016'2 has been completed.
-This assessment will provide a whole school needs analysis and highlight best practice. - Sharing this policy annex with the Governing Body, with consideration for the child protection Governor to jointly complete the self-assessment toolkit with the schools Designated Safeguarding Lead. - Ensuring that all staff are aware of Estyn Safeguarding Guidelines, Annex 5 (2015)3.
+- Providing a safe environment for pupils to talk about issues that may concern them, including sensitive topics such as terrorism and extremist ideology. - Identifying and risk assessing individuals who may be drawn into terrorism, violent or non-violent extremism. - Knowing how to complete a Prevent referral and how to seek support for the child/young person. - Ensuring all staff receive appropriate training, at least the Home Office basic Workshop to Raise Awareness of Prevent (WRAP version 3, 2014). - Ensure staff have the knowledge and confidence to identify pupils at risk of being drawn into violent extremism and challenge extremist ideas. - Ensuring children are safe from terrorist and extremist material when accessing the Internet at school, including having in place appropriate levels of filtering, which are controlled by RCT, MTCBC and BCBC. - Ensuring that the Welsh Government 'Respect and resilience developing community cohesion Self-assessment tool 2016' has been completed.
+This assessment will provide a whole school needs analysis and highlight best practice. - Sharing this policy annex with the Governing Body, with consideration for the child protection Governor to jointly complete the self-assessment toolkit with the schools Designated Safeguarding Lead.